 Legit Camping – Double Hammock: 1.75 lbs.

-- EASY TO SET UP - Setting up these hammocks is a breeze and can be done in a matter of minutes, even...
+- EASY TO SET UP - Setting up these double camping hammocks is a breeze and can be done in a matter of...

-- VERY COMFORTABLE TO SLEEP IN - This 2 person hammock has high quality stitching with plenty of room...
+- VERY COMFORTABLE TO SLEEP IN - This double camping hammock has high quality stitching and nylon with...

 - PLENTY OF ROOM FOR TWO COMFORTABLY - Share this camping hammock with a friend, have a snuggle,...

 Legi Camping’s Double Hammock is an Amazon’s Choice highly rated lightweight hammock that supports up to 400 pounds.
 This well made sturdy product comes in an easy to carry nylon sack.